oskariorg/oskari-docs/md/documentation/backend/upgrading.md

  - Java upgrade has been performed that by descriptions inserts some id for userlayerdata - resulting the database version 1.0.2

 The next script that updates the `userlayer` module needs to be named with a bigger version number for example `V1_0_3__upgrade.sql` or `V1_1__upgrade.sql`.
+Versions can technically skip from 1.0 to 37.2.26 with no issues, but the version should follow the software version as convention.

 ## Advanced: upgrade application specific database/data